Dahibara Aloodum

-Dahibara Aludum (ଦହିବରା ଆଳୁଦମ; /or/) is a popular street food originating from Cuttack of the state Odisha.
+Dahibara Aloodum (ଦହିବରା ଆଳୁଦମ; /or/) is a popular street food originating from Cuttack of the state Odisha.
 It is a variant of Dahi vada.
 The dish is prepared by soaking vadas (fried flour balls) in light dahi (yogurt) water which is tempered with mustard seeds and curry leaves.
 Then adding Aludum (potato curry) and Ghuguni (pea curry) to it, topped with an assortment of spices, onions, and coriander.

 The dish is widely enjoyed across the state, particularly in the cities of Cuttack, Bhubaneswar, Puri, Sambalpur, Rourkela and Berhampur.

 History and Origin

 Dahibara has been a part of Odia cuisine for centuries, traditionally consumed as a light, fermented dish with probiotic benefits.
 The combination of Dahibara and Aloodum is believed to have originated in Bidanasi (Old Cuttack), where street vendors near Barabati Fort first introduced the pairing of yogurt-soaked lentil dumplings with the spicy, flavorful Aloodum.
 This unique pairing quickly gained popularity, spreading across Cuttack and later throughout Odisha.
 Over time, it became a staple of Odia street food culture, with numerous vendors specializing in its preparation.
 Today, Dahibara Aloodum is widely enjoyed across India, recognized for its unique blend of tangy and spicy flavors.

 It also got an award at the National Street Food Festival held at New Delhi in the year 2020.